Joe Klecko: Personal life

+The young Klecko converted a '55 Chevy into a dragster and had a job driving dump trucks and oversized tractor-trailer rigs.
+Even during the NFL off-seasons Klecko was wrestling the 18-wheelers.
+"I once fought my way across the country carrying a propeller for a supertanker," he says.
+"The thing weighed 130,000 pounds and was 22 feet across, wide as most roadways."
+His trucking job earned him cameo roles as a trucker or strongman in four Burt Reynolds films: Smokey and the Bandit (1977), Smokey and the Bandit II (1980), Cannonball Run (1981) and Heat (1986).

 Klecko and his wife, Debbie, currently reside in Colts Neck, New Jersey, and have five children, one of whom, Dan, was an NFL defensive tackle for the New England Patriots, Indianapolis Colts, and Philadelphia Eagles.

 In 1993, Klecko was sentenced to three months in prison for perjury in an insurance fraud case.

-In 2005, Klecko was involved in a fatal car accident, in which he accidentally struck and killed a pedestrian on the Major Deegan Expressway in Bronx, NY.
-Klecko was not charged or ticketed.
-Klecko was uninjured in the accident.
+In 2005, Klecko was involved in a fatal car accident, in which he accidentally struck and killed a pedestrian on the Major Deegan Expressway in Bronx, New York.
+Klecko was not charged or ticketed and was uninjured in the accident.

 Klecko sells metal stairs in the Tri-State Area, and serves as a representative for various construction companies.
-He had small roles in four Burt Reynolds films: Cannonball Run, Heat, Smokey and the Bandit and Smokey and the Bandit II.
 He also appeared on EWTN Life On The Rock show.
 He is a member of Catholic Athletes for Christ and speaks on the subject of manhood and faith.
 Klecko was a guest on Blessed2Play hosted by Ron Meyer where he talked about his Catholic faith and career in the NFL.

 In September 2010, SportsNet New York announced that Klecko would be the newest analyst on the New York Jets' post-game show.